TomNaiser/PanoramaControl/README.md

 -adjustable timing, overlap parameters

--configuration (new Cameras etc.) can be set in PanoControlConfig.xml
+-configuration (new cameras etc.) can be set in PanoControlConfig.xml

 -enter start- and end-positions for panorama acquisition